mojaloop/documentation/docs/community/standards/invariants.md

 # Mojaloop Invariants

-The following invariants have been established during the course of the platform’s development and based upon the technical requirements inferred from the [Level One Project Principles](https://www.leveloneproject.org/project_guide/level-one-project-design-principles/) ([※a](#a)) and applicable industry best practice.
+The following invariants have been established during the course of the platform’s development and based upon the technical requirements inferred from the [Level One Project Principles](https://www.leveloneproject.org/project_guide/level-one-project-design-principles/) and applicable industry best practice.
 These invariants should guide any product and technical design discussions related to the architecture of the platform.

 ## General Principles

-### 1. The primary ([※d](#d)) function of the platform is to clear payments in real-time and facilitate regular settlement, by the end of the value day.
+### 1. The primary function of the platform is to clear payments in real-time and facilitate regular settlement, by the end of the value day.
 #### Notes:
 1. The platform allows participants to clear funds immediately to their customers while keeping the risks and costs associated with this to a minimum.
 2. The platform supports per-transfer checks on available liquidity where these are required in support of the first objective.